By Darrin J. Rodgers

 Do you have Pentecostal historical materials that should be preserved?
 Please consider depositing these materials at the Flower Pentecostal Heritage Center (FPHC).
-The FPHC, located in the Assemblies of God national offices, is the largest Pentecostal archive in the world.
+The FPHC, located in the Assemblies of God national offices, is the largest Pentecostal archives and research center in the world.
 We would like to preserve and make your treasures accessible to those who write the history books.

 Flower Pentecostal Heritage Center